Model-Predictive Control with NUP Priors: NUP Priors for Discrete-Level Constraints

-We observe that for a given $\mu$ and a sufficiently large $s^2$, the estimate discretizes, i.e., $\hat x \in \{a, b\}$.
-For general $s^2$ however,~(\ref{eqn:disc:jointMAPSimplifiedEM}) need not agree with (\ref{eqn:disc:hatXTypeII}) since the algorithm may converge to a local maximum (or a saddle point).
-This observation is summarized in the following theorem which guarantees that for sufficiently large $s^2$, the maximization in (\ref{eqn:disc:scalarHatThetaMAP}) is good-natured and (\ref{eqn:disc:hatXTypeII}) returns $\hat x = a$ or $\hat x = b.$ Moreover (and in contrast to AM of Section~\ref{sec:disc:JointMAP}), EM converges to $a$ if $\mu$ is closer to $a$ than to $b$, and to $b$ if $\mu$ is closer to $b$; this important property is probably the main reason for the empirical superiority of EM over AM. \begin{theorem} Assume $a<b$.
+We observe that for given $\mu$ and a sufficiently large $s^2$, the estimate discretizes, i.e., $\hat x \in \{a, b\}$.
+Moreover, and most importantly (and different from estimation as in Section~\ref{sec:disc:JointMAP:Analysis}), EM converges to $a$ if $\mu$ is closer to $a$ than to $b$, and to $b$ if $\mu$ is closer to $b$, independently of the initialization.
+Quantitatively, we have \begin{theorem} Assume $a<b$.
 For $\mu < (a+b)/2$, the function

 has a maximum at $\va=0$ and $\vb=(a-b)^2$ (resulting in $\hat x = a$) and no other extrema if and only if

 where

 Likewise, for $\mu > (a+b)/2$, (\ref{eqn:disc:scalarEMtheoremIntegral}) has a maximum at $\vb=0$ and $\va=(a-b)^2$ (resulting in $\hat x = b$) and no other extrema if and only if